RedHatOfficial/rhsecapi/README.md

                         above search parameters

 QUERY SPECIFIC CVES:
-  CVE                   Retrieve a CVE or space-separated list of CVEs (e.g.:
+  CVE-YYYY-NNNN         Retrieve a CVE or list of CVEs (e.g.:
-                        'CVE-2016-5387')
+                        'CVE-2016-5387'); note that case-insensitive regex-
+                        matching is done -- extra characters & duplicate CVEs will be discarded
   -s, --extract-search  Extract CVEs them from search query (as initiated by
                         at least one of the --q-xxx options) -0, --extract-stdin   Extract CVEs from stdin (CVEs will be matched by case-